 However, CPAP machines are not the only treatment for OSA.
-Your doctor can help you determine what treatments might work best for you.
+Your doctor can help you determine what treatment might work best for you.

-- Cost: The machine’s out-of-pocket cost starts near $250 and can be up to $1,000 or more.
-If you use insurance to get a CPAP machine, you often are required to enroll in a rent-to-own plan3 with strict compliance requirements.
+- Cost: The machine’s out-of-pocket cost starts near $500 and can be up to $1,000 or more.
+Those who use insurance to get a CPAP machine may be required to enroll in a rent-to-own plan with strict compliance requirements.

-- Compliance Requirements: Insurers such as Medicare require CPAP machine users to adhere to a 30-day compliance period , using the machine at least 4 hours a night on 70% of nights.
-Patients may struggle to meet these requirements and feel it is an invasion of privacy.
+- Compliance requirements: Insurers such as Medicare require CPAP machine users to adhere to a 30-day compliance period , using the machine for at least four hours a night on 70% of nights.
+CPAP users may struggle to meet these requirements or feel it is an invasion of privacy.

-- Side Effects: Side effects vary among CPAP users.
+- Side effects: Side effects vary among CPAP users.
 Some find the mask uncomfortable or experience dry mouth, red or itchy eyes, and a dry, stuffy, or runny nose.
 CPAP users and their sleeping partners may also be affected by noise caused by mask leaks.
 All of these side effects impact adherence, or how often a person uses their CPAP machine.

 Weight Loss and Exercise

-Sleeping in a supine position, on your back with your face up toward the ceiling, increases the number of apnea episodes you have in a night.
-When you have OSA and sleep on your back, your tongue and larynx can obstruct your breathing .
+Sleeping in a supine position, or back sleeping, can increase the number of apnea episodes a person has in a night.
+In this sleep position, the tongue and larynx can obstruct breathing .
 One study found that nearly 62% of people with OSA have supine-predominant sleep apnea.

-Instead of sleeping on your back, experts recommend sleeping on your side to reduce the impacts of OSA.
+Instead of back sleeping, experts recommend side sleeping to reduce the impacts of OSA.
 Studies have shown that patients who wear devices that alert them when they are on their backs have fewer apnea events .
 However, adherence to use of these devices is an issue, and the technology itself needs improvement.

 Alcohol use can worsen OSA symptoms in many people.
-The American Academy of Sleep recommends avoiding alcohol as one of the first steps in treating OSA, along with weight loss and changing sleep position.
+The American Academy of Sleep recommends avoiding alcohol as one of the first steps in treating OSA, along with losing excess weight and changing sleep position.

 Mandibular Advancement Devices

-Mandibular advancement devices cover your upper and lower teeth and keep your jaw in a position that prevents it from blocking your upper airway.
+Mandibular advancement devices cover the upper and lower teeth and keep the jaw in a position that prevents it from blocking the upper airway.
 These devices are silent, easy to use, and less expensive than CPAP machines.
-However, mandibular advancement devices work best if you have mild OSA or if you experience OSA only when you sleep on your back.
+However, mandibular advancement devices work best for people who have mild OSA or those who experience OSA only when sleeping on their back.

 Tongue Retaining Devices

-Tongue retaining devices keep your tongue forward so that it does not block your airway.
-These devices also help reduce the number of apnea events you experience, although studies have shown issues with compliance.
+Tongue retaining devices keep the tongue forward so that it does not block the airway.
+These devices also help reduce the number of apnea events experienced, although studies have shown issues with compliance.
 People tend to prefer mandibular advancement devices over tongue retaining devices.

-- Maxillomandibular Advancement (MMA): The upper and lower jawbones are repositioned to help keep the upper airway open.
+- Maxillomandibular advancement: The upper and lower jawbones are repositioned to help keep the upper airway open.

-- Uvulopalatopharyngoplasty: This surgery includes removal of tissue from around the upper airway.
+- Uvulopalatopharyngoplasty: This surgery includes removal or repositioning of tissue from around the upper airway.

-Some treatments require surgery to implant devices.
-For hypoglossal nerve stimulation (HNS), the surgeon inserts a stimulator into the nerve that controls tongue movement.
+- Hypoglossal nerve stimulation: For this treatment, a surgeon inserts a stimulator into the nerve that controls tongue movement.
 When this nerve is stimulated, the tongue is positioned to keep the airway open.
-Studies of HNS show the treatment improves sleep quality, mood, daytime sleepiness, and quality of life.

 Choosing CPAP Alternatives

-Talk to your healthcare provider about which CPAP alternative treatments are appropriate for your OSA.
+Talk to your health care provider about which CPAP alternative treatments may be appropriate for you.
 Take note of your symptoms and sleep habits to help your doctor have a clear picture of how OSA affects your life.
 Together, you can develop a treatment plan to help reduce your apnea events.